 Privacy and Deployment

-We have compared the attitudes towards the contact tracing application to the attitudes towards the centralized cellular tracing contact tracing technology.
+We compared attitudes towards the contact tracing application to attitudes towards centralized cellular contact tracing technology.
 Overall, we did not find statistically significant differences in the approaches towards privacy between the two architectures.
-As Figure 5 (left) shows, the medians and variances visually look very similar.
+As Figure 5 shows (on the left), the medians and variances visually look very similar.
 A Wilcoxon sum test did not find significant differences (W=17499.0, p=0.15).
-The differences between the perceived utility are statistically significant, but the effect size is rather small.
-As Figure 5 (right) shows, the median utility is identical, but more participants believe that cellular tracing offers more utility (Wilcoxon sum test, W=18579.5, p=0.018).
+The differences between perceived utility are statistically significant, but the effect size is rather small.
+As Figure 5 shows (on the right), the median utility is identical, but more participants believe that cellular tracing offers more utility (Wilcoxon sum test, W=18579.5, p=0.018).

 Figure 5.
 Privacy Concerns and Perceived Utility